9 pros and cons of dual citizenship in 2024

 For example, a citizen of Algeria who also holds a passport of Portugal can enter the Schengen states with their Portuguese passport to skip all the visa hassle.
 Likewise, when planning to travel to the USA, they can get an eTA in 30 minutes as a citizen of Portugal instead of going through a complex visa application process.

-Business opportunities.
-Both dual and second citizenship statuses allow choosing the country with a more favourable environment for starting a business.
+2. Business opportunities.
+Both dual and second citizenship statuses allow for the choice of a country with a more favourable environment for starting a business.

-People with dual or multiple citizenships can work in their countries, own property, and take advantage of social benefits.
+People with dual or multiple citizenship can work in their countries, own property, and benefit from social benefits.

 In some cases, second citizenship opens up opportunities not in one but in several countries.
 For instance, a citizen of any EU state can study at universities all over the Union without having to pay foreign student tuition fees.